What is ankylosing spondylitis?

 - Skin rashes

-- Gastrointestinal illness (such as Crohn’s or ulcerative colitis)
+- Digestive illness (such as Crohn's or ulcerative colitis)

-The symptoms of ankylosing spondylitis can be like other health conditions.
+Many of these symptoms may be caused by other health problems.
 Make sure to see your healthcare provider for a diagnosis.

 How is ankylosing spondylitis diagnosed?

-The process starts with a medical history and a physical exam.
-Tests may also be done, such as:
+Diagnosis starts with a health history and physical exam.
+You may also need tests, such as:

 - X-ray.
 This test uses a small amount of radiation to create images of internal tissues, bones, and organs onto film.

 - Erythrocyte sedimentation rate (ESR or sed rate).
 This test looks at how quickly red blood cells fall to the bottom of a test tube.
-When swelling and inflammation are present, the blood’s proteins clump together and become heavier than normal.
+When swelling and inflammation are present, the blood's proteins clump together and become heavier than normal.
 They fall and settle faster at the bottom of the test tube.
 The faster the blood cells fall, the more severe the inflammation.
-Up to 70% of people with AS have a high ESR.
+Up to 7 in 10 people with AS have a high ESR.

 - Genetic testing.
 Genetic testing is done to find if a person carries a copy of an altered gene for a disease.
-The gene HLA-B27 is found in over 95% of people with AS.
+The gene HLA-B27 is found in more than 19 in 20 people with AS.

 How is ankylosing spondylitis treated?

-- Nonsteroidal anti-inflammatory medicines, to reduce pain and inflammation
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), to ease pain and inflammation

-- Tumor-necrosis-factor blockers (biologic medicines, to reduce inflammation and swelling
+- Tumor-necrosis-factor blockers (biologic medicines), to ease inflammation and swelling

-- Interleukin-17A (IL-17A) inhibitors, to reduce inflammation and swelling
+- Interleukin-17A (IL-17A) inhibitors, to ease inflammation and swelling

-- Disease-modifying antirheumatic medicines (DMARDs), such as sulfasalazine, to decrease inflammation and control AS
+- Disease-modifying anti-rheumatic medicines (DMARDs), such as sulfasalazine, to ease inflammation and control AS

-- Short-term use of corticosteroids, to reduce inflammation
+- Short-term use of corticosteroids, to ease inflammation

-- Short-term use of muscle relaxants and pain relievers, to relieve severe pain and muscle spasms
+- Short-term use of muscle relaxants and pain relievers, to ease severe pain and muscle spasms

 - Surgery to replace a joint, place rods in the spine, or remove parts of the thickened and hardened bone